Ideefixze/TutorialUnityMultiplayer/tutorial.md

 # Unity Multiplayer and Architecture using Command Pattern
 ## 1. Introduction

 With growing intrest in multiplayer games, many of you, game developers may stumble upon a problem: *how do I make a multiplayer that works?* Unity no longer supports UNET and it is a small challenge to make your own networking.
 However your solution will be the best, because you, as developer, know what your game needs.
 Also it is crucial that if you want to have a multiplayer game, you gotta think about it from the start.
 Singleplayer is just one player multiplayer, but multiplayer can't be a singleplayer for many players.
 Of course if we are talking about playing via the Internet.
+This tutorial are my insights and tips of how one would go implementing their own multiplayer in Unity.

 ### 1.1 But...
 How multiplayer works?
 Simply speaking, we have to know how computers communicate.
 As your PC is connected to the Internet it sends data in UDP datagrams or TCP packets that are routed to other computers.
 They contain a data such as: IP Address, port, payload (**data we are sending**) and other TCP or UDP additional fields.
 These are the things you have to know: